iterative/dvc.org/content/docs/install/plugins.md

 The file itself is in a simple YAML format.

-We also provide a [schema](https://github.com/iterative/dvcyaml-schema) for dvc.yaml that provides automatic syntax checks and auto-completion.
+We also provide a [schema](https://github.com/iterative/dvcyaml-schema) for `dvc.yaml` that enables automatic syntax checks and auto-completion.

 ## Visual Studio Code